-Seahawks add to special-teams depth, sign Joel Iyiegbuhiwe
+Seahawks add to special-teams depth, sign Joel Iyiegbuniwe

-The Seahawks added to their special teams and linebacking depth Thursday, signing free agent Joel Iyiegbuhiwe, who played the last four seasons with the Bears.
+The Seahawks added to their special teams and linebacking depth Thursday, signing free agent Joel Iyiegbuniwe, who played the last four seasons with the Bears.

-Iyiegbuhiwe has played just 49 snaps on defense in four years but earned a reputation as a special teams standout, with 34 tackles on those units in his career.
+Iyiegbuniwe has played just 49 snaps on defense in four years but earned a reputation as a special teams standout, with 34 tackles on those units in his career.

 He was listed as a backup last year to Roquan Smith at one of the Bears’ two inside linebacker positions and he could get a long look at one of those spots with the Seahawks as they are expected to use a scheme featuring more use of a 3-4 this season.